acf-quizbowl/acf-quizbowl.github.io/documents/distribution.md

 ## Social Science and Philosophy [↑](#top)

 ### Social Science [↑](#top)
-Topics for this category include economics, psychology, sociology, anthropology, linguistics, political science, social criticism, and law (questions on individual Supreme Court cases go in history; other law questions may go here).
-Write your questions on two different fields of study.
+Topics for this category include economics, psychology, sociology, anthropology, linguistics, political science, social criticism, and law (although questions on individual Supreme Court cases go in history).

+Write questions on two different fields of study.

 ### Philosophy [↑](#top)
 Write questions on two different movements/time periods in philosophical history.

 ## Other [↑](#top)
-**For Fall and Regionals:** Write one question in each of Geography, Current Events, Other Academic, and Popular Culture.
+**For Fall, Winter, and Regionals:** Write one question in each of Geography, Current Events, Other Academic, and Popular Culture.

 **For Nationals:** Write at least one question in each of Geography, Current Events, and Other Academic.

 ### Other Academic [↑](#top)
-“Other Academic” comprises questions that don’t neatly fit into any of the above categories, (such as interdisciplinary common links, miscellaneous thought, science history, etc.) but you may choose to write an additional question in any category here instead.
+“Other Academic” comprises questions that don’t neatly fit into any of the above categories, such as interdisciplinary common links, miscellaneous thought, science history, etc.

+You may also choose to write an additional question in any category here instead.